Wandalen/wNjsCppBasic/README.md

 # wNjsCppBasic

-Collection of base tools for writing native NodeJs modules.
+Collection of tools for writing native NodeJs modules.